 My Internet Speed Test: Your NBN and ADSL Download Speed

-How to test NBN internet speed
+Explained: How to speed test your NBN internet connection

 First step: check what NBN speed tier you are paying for.
 There are four speeds (Basic nbn12, Standard nbn25, Standard Plus nbn50 and Premium nbn100) and the speed you are paying for will inform the quality of your results.